notaduck/personal_blog/src/pages/07-20-2018-add-disqus-gatsby/index.md

 # Introduction
 -------------------------------------------------
 Everybody knows that summer vacation means extra time for personal projects, I decided to use mine to move my former WordPress website to a new platform to learn something new.
-I've used HTML, CSS and react before I've to admit that I suck at it, so I decided to get my hands dirty...
+I've used HTML, CSS and react before but I've to admit that I suck at it, so I decided to get my hands dirty...
 After getting an overview of the different options out there I quickly decided that [Gatsby](https://www.gatsbyjs.org) was the right fit for my needs.
 However, I quickly ran into some trouble regarding adding a comment system, since Gatsby is a static site generator and therefore doesn't allow us to add a simple comment system since we don't have a dynamic backend.
-This is where [Disqus](https://disqus.com) enters the big picture and allows us to add a commenting system where the backend is taken care of Disqus, it gives me extra time since I don't have to maintain the comment system and reduces my power bill since I don't have to have the server running myself.
+This is where [Disqus](https://disqus.com) enters the big picture and allows us to add a commenting system where the backend is taken care of by Disqus itself , it gives me extra time since I don't have to maintain the comment system and it furthermore reduces my power bill in the view of that I don't have to have the server running myself.

 # Installation and configuration